Mohamad-Hussein/speech-assistant/README.md

 # speech-assistant
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 Welcome to Speech-Assistant!
 This is a project to implement a private and local real-time Linux speech-to-text transcription using the distil-whisper models from HuggingFace, based on this [repo](https://github.com/huggingface/distil-whisper).
 The speech-to-text assistant writes down spoken words directly to the keyboard cursor.
 To use it is easy, hold down a hotkey combination of Windows key (Super) and Shift to begin, and let go to end the recording.
 Your speech will be transcribed in real time and the transcription is going to be typed in for you at the keyboard cursor.
-I made this program to employ a more efficient and seamless experience with PC usage.
-Additionally, there isn't a reliable speech-to-text service on Linux.
+I made this program to employ an efficient and seamless experience with PC usage.
+Additionally, there isn't a reliable speech-to-text model used for transcription on Linux, however, do check out this [repo](https://github.com/ideasman42/nerd-dictation) for the implementation of speech-to-text for the vosk models.

 # Getting Started